davidliu-2008/wharton-investment-competition25-26/README.md

 Our task was to construct an investment strategy that aligned with a Wharton alumnus client’s financial objectives and ESG priorities.

-SKILLS: Python, Pandas, Monte Carlo Simulation, Portfolio Optimization, Time Series Analysis, Statistical Modeling, Risk Analysis, Data Visualization, Web Scraping
+SKILLS: Python, Pandas, Monte Carlo Simulation, Time Series Analysis, Statistical Modeling, Web Scraping